manishd01/resume_generator_with_AdobeAPI/README.md

 -pdfservices-api-credentials.json : contains the credentials for API call -processForm.js : html linked JS file which handle functionality what to do when click on submit
 -styles: is the styling file for formatting contents.

+working: USER can enter all the details in HTML form (name,email,adreess, education,experience,skills,etc,) and create a json file with later helps in create resume with API and then user can enter local host local of document template and json FILE and click on generate resume and a resume in pdf format will be downloaded.